ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: Supplementary Material

 This document is intended for the convenience of the reader and reports additional information about the collection and the annotations of the proposed dataset, as well as implementation details of the adopted baselines.
 This supplementary material is related to the following submission:\\

 \begin{itemize} \item F. Ragusa, R. Leonardi, M. Mazzamuto, C. Bonanno, R. Scavo, A. Furnari, G. M. Farinella.
 ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios.
-Submitted to Winter Conference on Applications of Computer Vision (WACV), 2024. \end{itemize} The reader is referred to the manuscript and to our web page \url{https://iplab.dmi.unict.it/ENIGMA-51/} to download the dataset and for further information.
+In IEEE Winter Conference on Applications of Computer Vision (WACV), 2024. \end{itemize} The reader is referred to the manuscript and to our web page \url{https://iplab.dmi.unict.it/ENIGMA-51/} to download the dataset and for further information.